Cameroon: Federal Republic of Cameroon

-On 1 October 1961, the formerly British Southern Cameroons gained independence from the United Kingdom by vote of the UN General Assembly and merged into the Republic of Cameroon to form the Federal Republic of Cameroon.
+On 1 October 1961, the British Southern Cameroons gained independence from the United Kingdom by vote of the UN General Assembly and merged into the Republic of Cameroon to form the Federal Republic of Cameroon.
 The federal republic was composed of two federated states, East Cameroon and West Cameroon, each with its own legislature, government, and prime minister.
 1 October is now observed as Unification Day, a public holiday.
 Ahidjo used the ongoing war with the UPC to concentrate power in the presidency, continuing with this even after the suppression of the UPC in 1971.

-United Republic of Cameroon and Republic of Cameroon
+United Republic of Cameroon

 Former president Ahmadou Ahidjo ruled from 1960 until 1982.

 Ahidjo's political party, the Cameroon National Union (CNU), became the sole legal political party on 1 September 1966, and on 20 May 1972, a referendum was passed to abolish the federal system of government in favour of a United Republic of Cameroon, headed from Yaoundé.
 This day is now the country's National Day, a public holiday.
 Ahidjo pursued an economic policy of planned liberalism, prioritising cash crops and petroleum development.
 The government used oil money to create a national cash reserve, pay farmers, and finance major development projects; however, many initiatives failed when Ahidjo appointed unqualified allies to direct them.
 The national flag was changed on 20 May 1975 with the two stars removed and replaced with a large central star as a symbol of national unity.